-On 7th of March 2019 the Group agreed with Alpha Bank to extend the maturity of the existing revolving loan facility for another 3 years from the signing date.
-As of 31 December, 2021, the Revolving line with Alpha Bank is utilized for the amount of ALL 225,008 thousand and the remaining amount of ALL 231,923 thousand remains un-utilized and available to the Group (31 December 2020 the limit is un-utilized and available to the Group)
+On 21 June 2022 the Group agreed with Alpha Bank to extend the maturity of the existing revolving loan facility until May 2024.
+As of 31 December 2022, the Revolving line with Alpha Bank is utilized for the amount of ALL 542,765 thousand and the remaining amount of ALL 15,915 thousand remains un-utilized and available to the company (31 December 2021 the limit is utilized for the amount of ALL 225,008 thousand and the remaining amount of ALL 231,923 thousand remains un-utilized and available to the company).